Pediatric Care

 The short answer?
 Really common.
 In fact, according to the American Academy of Pediatrics, ear infections are the number one reason for pediatric antibiotic prescriptions.

-Here is a breakdown of ear infections in kids by the numbers.
+Here’s a breakdown of ear infections in kids by the numbers.

-That’s a lot of antibiotics, sleepless nights, and doctor visits.
+That adds up to a lot of antibiotics, sleepless nights, and doctor visits.
 And it’s exactly why knowing when to treat (and when to wait) can make a huge difference for your kid—and your sanity.

 Ear Infection Symptoms by Type